 9. Establish a routine when they come and see you

-Having a snack and a drink, watching their favourite TV series or reading their favourite magazines are just some of the nice moments you can have with your children.
+Having a snack and a drink, watching their favorite TV series or reading their favorite magazines are just some nice moments you can have with your children.
 We will all eagerly look forward to these moments.
-They are enough to let you make the most of the time you have with your children and, at the same time, allow you to create nice memories.
+They are enough to let you make the most of the time you have with your children and, at the same time, allow you to create pleasant memories.

 10. Take a step back and embrace loneliness